contao/docs-archive/manual/en/05-system-administration/extensions.md

 An extension that can be installed via Composer can be found through its main repository [Packagist][2].
 A name of an extension is divided into two parts.
-The first part is the name of the project owner and the second the extension name.
+The first part is the name of the vendor (project owner) and the second the extension name.
 For example: `companyName/extensionName`.

 Dependencies (in our case an extension) are described in a file named `composer.json` which is located in the root folder of your Contao installation.